 All support to healthcare professionals and organisations is governed by industry and company regulations, including the requirement for written contractual agreements.
-Disclosure of transfers of value is determined by applicable industry codes of conduct.
+Disclosure of payments and transfers of value is determined by applicable industry codes of conduct.

 Pharmaceuticals – disclosure of payments and transfers of value to healthcare professionals

 As a member of Medicines Australia (MA), Roche’s pharmaceutical division (Roche Products Pty Limited) abides by the MA Code of Conduct, including the transparent disclosure of reportable payments to healthcare professionals for:

 - Provision of expert services (such as giving a lecture, speaking at or chairing an educational meeting, providing advice as a member of an Advisory Board or as a Consultant);

 - Sponsorship to attend medical education (airfares, accommodation, conference registration fees).

 Transparency provides reassurance to patients and the public that the relationships between healthcare professionals and pharmaceutical companies are appropriate, and ultimately contribute to better patient health outcomes.